Temporal Stream Logic: Synthesis beyond the Bools: Temporal Stream Logic

+\textit{Architecture} A TSL formula~$ \varphi $ specifies a reactive system that in every time step processes a finite number of inputs~$ \inames $ and produces a finite number of outputs~$ \onames $.
+Furthermore, it uses cells~$ \cells $ to store a value computed at time~$ t $, which can then be reused in the next time step~$ t + 1 $.
+An overview of the architecture of such a system is given in \cref{fig:tslarchitecture}.
+In terms of behavior, the environment produces infinite streams of input data, while the system uses pure (side-effect free) functions to transform the values of these input streams in every time step.
+After their transformation, the data values are either passed to an output stream or are passed to a cell, which pipes the output value from one time step back to the corresponding input value of the next.
+The behaviour of the system is captured by its infinite execution over time.

-To mirror the clean separation between control and data transformations, we have seen in FRP, in \TSL we differentiate between two basic elements.
-On the one hand, we have purely functional transformations, reflected by \mbox{functions~$ f \in \functions $} and their compositions.
-On the other hand, we have \mbox{predicates~$ p \in \predicates $}, used to control how data flows inside the program.
-To argue about both elements we use a term based notion, where we separate between function terms~$ \fterm $ and predicate terms~$ \pterm $, respectively.
-Function terms are constructed either from input or output signals, or from functions recursively applied to a set of function terms.
+\textit{Function Terms, Predicate Terms, and Updates} In \TSL we differentiate between two elements: we use purely functional transformations, reflected by \mbox{functions~$ f \in \functions $} and their compositions, and \mbox{predicates~$ p \in \predicates $}, used to control how data flows inside the system.
+To argue about both elements we use a term based notation, where we distinguish between function terms~$ \fterm $ and predicate terms~$ \pterm $, respectively.
+Function terms are either constructed from inputs or cells \mbox{($ \name{s}_{\name{i}} \in \inames \cup \cells $)}, or from functions, recursively applied to a set of function terms.
 Predicate terms are constructed similarly, by applying a predicate to a set of function terms.
-Formally, this leads to the following grammar:

-The result of a function computation can then be applied to an output signal~$ s $, which is reflected by the separate notion of an update term:
+Finally, an update takes the result of a function computation and passes it either to an output or a cell ($ \name{s}_{\name{o}} \in \onames \cup \cells $).
+An overview of the syntax of the different term notations is given in \cref{fig:termdefinitions}.
+Note that we use curried argument notation similar to functional programming languages.